Hearty Moose Meatball Stew | A Soul-Warming #SundaySupper

-This stew is the perfect dish to keep your tummy warm and filled on a cold Alaskan (or anywhere) winter evening.
+This meatball stew is the perfect dish to keep your tummy warm and filled on a cold Alaskan (or anywhere) winter evening.

 Again, as I am using moose, I know that is not something that everyone has in their freezer.
 Simply substitute it with ground beef.